cozy/cozy.github.io/src/dev/git-flow.md

 If this tagged version has issue which need to be fixed, every fix will be merged into the `release-1.4.0` branch.

-Fixes must only be pushed fixes only in a release branch.
+Fixes must only be pushed in a release branch.

 Meanwhile, developments can continue to be merged into `master` without impacting `release-1.4.0`.
 Once fixes are done, a new beta tag is made.